hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/edge/_examples/__init__.md

 **Variables:**

-* `MODE = 'dev'`: A global string variable.
+* ``: A global string variable.
 It's likely used for setting a mode (e.g., development, production) in other parts of the project.
 The repeated definitions of this variable are likely remnants of code generation/templating and should be consolidated.

 **Potential Errors/Improvements:**